 Consumer IoT comprises a relatively simple ecosystem.
-As can be seen from the architecturally-based process flow diagram below, however, even a basic set of smart locks and intrusion sensors involves at least three intended extensions into the world beyond the physical home (cell tower, cable modem, and at least one app existing on the cloud).
-Should an intruder want to break into this home with stealth, forcing the front door lock or windows might not be the best idea.
-It would be better for the intruders to attack the IoT home’s IoT system instead remotely and simply open the front door from their cell phone.
+As can be seen from the architecturally-based process flow diagram to the right, however, even a basic set of smart locks and intrusion sensors involves at least three intended extensions into the world beyond the physical home (cell tower, cable modem, and at least one app existing on the cloud).

 Securing IoT Requires More than Device Security